PHYS 5N01 - Scientific Writing

 To develop research, communication, and presentation skills through writing an original scientific article in journal format.

-• Course Communications:
+Course Communications:

 Notes:

-• No late work will be accepted.
+• You are responsible to submit your work on time.
+No late work will be accepted.

 • All submissions should be a proper word-processed document.
 Unless specified, you must submit as a .pdf file.